datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 >Example from our scikit-learn course:
 >
 >- Learn the difference between DataFrame and Series as Pandas objects
->- Learn how to merge and concatinate DataFrames based on index and how to deal with mis
+>- Learn how to merge and concatinate DataFrames based on the indices
->- Learn to evaluate how well your classification and regression modes perform;
->- Learn best practices in supervised learning, such as splitting into test/train sets and k-fold cross validation;
+>- Learn how to iterate through DataFrames' with alternatives than brute looping
+>- Learn how to apply fucntions in more than one column efficiently
+>- Learn how to group DataFrames according to the values of a specific column (feature)
+>- Learn how to impute the missing values of a grouped object
->- Learn how to improve model performance by both preprocessing your data and regularizing your models.
+>- Learn how to apply fucntions and transformations on a grouped object
 ### 3. What technologies, packages, or functions will students use?
 Please be exhaustive.

 - [ ] Write a list of ideas for technologies that you want to use in the course.
 Include things like R/Python packages, SQL modules, or Google Sheets add-ons.
 If there are any important functions, methods, or commands that you want to teach, you can mention them here.